roshancharlie/TATA-Motors-Close-Price-Forecasting/README.md

-# TATA Motors Stock Close Price Prediction Model
+# TATA Motors Stock Close Price Forecasting

 ## Introduction
 This project aims to predict the closing price of TATA Motors stock using various machine learning algorithms and technical indicators.
 The data used for this project ranges from 1999 to 2023.